sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 Datapath Stack - Set of Processes, Daemons, Dockers, API's implementing datapath ASIC hardware programming via SAI interface.

-## 1. Modular VOQ Chassis - Reference
+## 1. Modular VOQ Chassis Reference
 The below picture shows reference of VOQ chassis highlevel hardware architecture.
 Chassis has 1 or 2 control cards (aka supervisor cards), 1 or more linecards and 1 or more switch fabric cards.
 It also has 1 or more FAN tray, 1 or more PSUs and midplane ethernet.
 In general, control cards manages the perpherals like fan, psu, midplane ethernet, etc.

 ![Modular VOQ Chassis](pmon-chassis-images/voq-chassis.png)

-As an example, Nokia modular VQO chassis is IXR-7250 which has control card (i.e CPMv1, CPMv2) and linecards(i.e imm36-400g-qsfpdd, imm36-32x100g-4x400g-qsfpdd, etc), Fabric cards (i.e SFMv1, SFMv2)

-## 2. SONiC Platform Management & Monitoring
+## 2. SONiC Platform Management and Monitoring
 ### 2.1.
 Functional Requirements
 At a functional level of a chssis, SONiC will manage control cards, line cards and all other peripheral devices of the chassis as required by chassis platform vendor specification.
 Below requirements capture some of the key areas that is required to operate a VOQ chassis.